instantiating vllm model

 Interventions on vLLM models#

-⚠️ Note: Because of differences in inference settings and other implementation details, results may differ compared to Transformers, even for the same intervention!
+⚠️ Note: As mentioned earlier, because differences in vLLM inference settings and other implementation details, results may differ compared to Transformers, even for the same intervention!

 [ ]: